 How will our travel arrangements be made?

 We will provide you with the final airport destination and airport code once you are selected to be a part of our medical mission volunteer team.
-You can book your own travel, use airline miles or book your travel through the recommended Mending Faces travel agent.
+You can book your own travel, use airline miles or book your travel.

 Who takes care of our lodging arrangements and what sort of lodging arrangements are there?